 The Platform for Better Oral Health in Europe aims to encourage oral health and prevention of oral diseases, to address oral health inequalities and challenges, to enhance the EU's oral health policy and make sure that action is taken on oral health in the EU.

-The International Association of Dental Students was formed in to unite the dental students of the world.
+The International Association of Dental Students was formed to unite the dental students of the world.
 It is a very close EDSA partner association with which we collaborate for a long time.
-EDSA and IADS share similar opinion on that every dental student should go outside his ‘study’ space, improve personality and learn how to deal with different people.
-Since there would be no chance to do so without an organizations like these both of them are structured in a way that can offer something to everyone.
-One can get engaged in different projects such as volunteer work, research, exchanges etc. 2nd April is our friendship day.
+EDSA and IADS share similar opinions on that every dental student should go outside his ‘study’ space, improve personality and learn how to deal with different people.
+Since there would be no chance to do so without organizations like these, both of them are structured in a way that can offer something to everyone.
+One can get engaged in different projects such as volunteer work, research, and exchanges.
+2nd April is our friendship day.

 Young Dentists Worldwide's (YDW) principal aim is to provide networking for young dentists around the world.

-Stimulated by its mission, vision and values, EFPSA continues to expand its presence and visibility within student communities, refine its activities and develop an unrivalled portfolio of opportunities and membership for European psychology students.
+Stimulated by its mission, vision, and values, EFPSA continues to expand its presence and visibility within student communities, refine its activities and develop an unrivaled portfolio of opportunities and membership for European psychology students.